 In November and again in January our team had a wonderful opportunity to visit Dhaka again, after a 3 year gap.
-Thanks to the partnership with H&M and Tesco we visited 5 major suppliers there representing >2% of the Bangladesh export volumes of garments.
+Thanks to H&M and Tesco we visited 5 major suppliers there representing >2% of the Bangladesh export volumes of garments.
 We now have a very clear understanding that our approach makes sense for suppliers, both process-wise and business-wise.
 And we have understood from close-up look into the details of the textile waste streams and management why the industry in general, as well as the research community of sustainable fashion have systematically underestimated the volumes of production leftovers.
 It means, that the business potential of reusing and recycling leftovers is bigger than it has been thought.
 Few months more and we can give the numbers.We have made agreements with 2 factories to start with sampling and costing to measure the volumes and potential of remanufacturing in their factories to learn the costs and savings from our concept.
 And we are keenly looking forward to the first results from these trials!

 But let’s take a broader look about the industry in Bangladesh.
 Since 1971 the ready-made garment (RMG) sector has been instrumental in the development of the Bangladesh economy, where around 20 million people have been lifted out of poverty in just the last 2 decades.
 Annual growth in the apparel sector is predicted by the World Bank at around 8-9%, and the total garment export trade for Bangladesh has been estimated this year to be worth around 25 billion USD.
 That’s around 2,2 billion tonnes of materials going through garment production yearly.